 The most affected neighbour by the built form of this proposal is immediately east of the site at Withywindle.
 The prospective purchaser of this property has objected to the proposal on the grounds that it would be overbearing and oppressive and adversely affect his residential amenity.
 The proposed single dwelling has been pushed back further into the site compared to the refused scheme.
 However, generous distances between the eastern elevation of the new dwelling and the boundary of Withywindle will remain 2.6m (min) 6.7m 9 (max).
-The closest part of the western elevation of the new dwelling at Withywindle would be some 7.6m from the eastern elevation of the new dwelling.
+The closest part of the western elevation of the main dwelling at Withywindle would be some 7.6m from the eastern elevation of the new dwelling.
 Also the proposed dwelling has been designed so that there are no first floor windows facing Withywindle.
-In addition, the part of the dwelling which projects furthest into the site is single storey only thereby minimising the any adverse impact on amenity through being oppressive and overbearing.
+In addition, the part of the dwelling which projects furthest into the site has a ridge height which is some 1.5m lower than the main part of the proposed dwelling thereby minimising the any adverse impact on amenity through being oppressive and overbearing.
 It is your officers' opinion that the dwelling would be sited and orientated in a manner which would not harm the outlook or privacy of the adjoining dwelling.
+In assessing the appeal for two dwellings, the Inspector made no reference to any harm to neighbour amenity caused by the proposal.